cedricherman/Black_Friday/README.md

 It is common practice to keep your current Root Python environment clean and create a new environment for a new study/project.

 #### Using Anaconda
-If you have the Anaconda distribution of **Python 3** installed, then run the commands below.
+If you have the Anaconda distribution of **Python 3** installed, then run the commands below in your OS console:

 - `\usr> conda env create -f environment.yml`
 - `\usr> source activate blackfriday`<br>